cksystemsteaching/selfie/README.md

 digit = "0" | "1" | "2" | "3" | "4" | "5" | "6" | "7" | "8" | "9" .
 ```

 Recall that a regular expression is a grammar that can be denoted by a single EBNF production.
-Sure, there are two productions here, but you can easily substitute the two occurrences of the non-terminal `digit` in the first rule with the RHS of the second rule.
+Sure, there are two productions in our example, but you can easily substitute the two occurrences of the non-terminal `digit` in the first rule with the RHS of the second rule.
 Done!

 ![Integer Literal FSM](figures/integer-literal-FSM.png "Integer Literal FSM")